PeterDonald313/Atmosphere-Pack/README.md

 5. USB-C Type cable

 The contents of the pack will be updated by me if something in the pack (such as Atmosphere of Hekate or Sig Patches) get an update.
+Oh and this is my first github thing and I know its pretty lazy, but please tell me if something is wrong or you need help!